nodejs/citgm/README.md

 ### Additional Notes:

-* You may experience some wonkiness on Windows as I have not fully tested the tool on that platform.
+* You may experience some wonkiness on Windows as the tool has not been fully tested on that platform.

 * The tool uses the npm and node in the PATH.
 To change which node and npm the tool uses, change the PATH before launching citgm

-* Running the tool in verbose mode (CLI switch `-v`) outputs significantly more detail (which is likely what we'll want in a fully automated run)
+* Running the tool in verbose mode (CLI switch `-v silly`) outputs significantly more detail (which is likely what we'll want in a fully automated run)

 * If you've taken a look at the dependencies for this tool, you'll note that